 Inspecting for Girdling Roots

-A process designed to examine the condition of a tree’s roots, known as Root Collar Excavation, helps arborists determine the condition of the base of a tree.
+A process designed to examine the condition of a tree’s roots, known as Root Crown Excavation, helps arborists determine the condition of the base of a tree.
 By removing the dirt from around the trunk, arborists have a clear view of root structure, enabling them to investigate for decay or identify an issue with girdling roots.

 Girdling Roots are roots that have been misdirected, causing them to grow around or across the tree trunk.
 The leading cause of girdling roots is planting or transplanting improperly.
 Whether it occurs in a nursery pot or a hole in the yard that’s just too shallow, the tree’s roots begin to circle one another.
 Over time, the roots begin to act like a kinked hose as nutrients and water are restricted from being distributed throughout the tree.
 Without the proper nutrients, fatality can occur.